shyamal-bhatt/shyamal-bhatt/README.md

 <h1 align="center">Hey! 👋 I'm Shyamal Bhatt</h1>
-<h3 align="center">A Professional Data Analyst and Engineer</h3>
+<h3 align="center"> Data Analyst and ML Engineer</h3>

 ## I'm Shyamal and welcome to my GitHub profile!

+- ⭐ What I do for living **Chasing opportunity to work as a Data Analyst or an ML Engineer**

-- 🔭 I’m currently working on **Data Analytics and Engineering, Python, Machine Learning, Neural Networks & Statistics**
+- 🔭 I’m currently working on **Improving on MLOps and deploying LLMs/SLMs on WebApps**

 - 🌱 I’m constantly improving my **domain knowledge, thinking analytically to provide valuable insight and fabricate the story**

-- 💬 Ask me about **Python, SQL and Power BI**
+- 💬 Ask me about **Data Analytics in Power BI and Machine Learning, Deep Learning, Neural Networks & Statistics**

 - ⚡ Ask me about **Core concepts of Machine Learning Algorithms and Statistics**